Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "You have a word for this, I think," Yan guessed.
 "You have words for all sorts of things."

 He grinned when Daniel nodded.
 "We have several," the Human said.
-"But the best one for this is…" He thought for a moment, then nodded.
+"But the best one for this is..."
+He thought for a moment, then nodded.

-"An…*Academy."*
+"An...*Academy."*

 ---